MrJul/ForTea/README.md

 ------------
 Visual Studio 2010 or Visual Studio 2012 is required.
 [ReSharper 7.1.x](http://www.jetbrains.com/resharper/) must be installed.
 Grab the latest binary version of ForTea (1.0.0) [here](http://download.flynware.com/ForTea/ForTea-1.0.0.msi).
+Note that the software is currently in beta phase.
+Don't hesitate to [open an issue](https://github.com/MrJul/ForTea/issues) if you encounter any problem.

 What's supported
 ----------------